CSA-Profiles CRAC format#

 The remedial action can still be imported if normalAvailable is set to false if the remedial action is also defined in the SSI profile with its field avilable set to true.

 As for the contingencies, the mRID is used as the remedial action’s identifier and the RemedialActionSystemOperator and name are concatenated together to create the remedial action’s name.
 The instant of the remedial action is determined by the kind which can be either preventive or curative.
-Finally, the timeToImplement is converted to a number of seconds and used as the remedial action’s speed.

 In the following, we describe the different types of remedial actions that can be imported in OpenRAO from the CSA profiles.
 The general pattern is to link a GridStateAlteration object which references the parent remedial action (GridStateAlterationRemedialAction) and a StaticPropertyRange which contains the physical and numerical definition of the remedial action.
 The field of the StaticPropertyRange are: